ava-labs/avalanchejs/README.md

 ## Overview

 AvalancheJS is a JavaScript Library for interfacing with the Avalanche Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The AvalancheJS library allows one to issue commands to the Avalanche node APIs.
+The AvalancheJS library allows you to issue commands to the Avalanche node APIs.

 The APIs currently supported by default are: